 TENS stands for TransCutaneous Electrical Nerve Stimulation.
 TENS is to apply on the skin of mild electrical pulses, that activate nerve fibers.
 The biological effects are controversial, According to some l ’ only effect ascertained is pain reduction.
 Others believe you also have healing effects.
 The pulses are also used TENS placing the electrodes on the muscles to cause strong contractions and increase muscle mass.

-Here you can see the classic shape d & #8217; TENS wave with our adapter set for a current average and maximum repetition rate.
+Here you see the classic of TENS waveform with our adapter adjusted to an average current and the maximum repetition rate.

 We are not here to decide what is true and what's not, and it doesn't matter if this or that ’ effect is just a hoax.
 Everyone agrees that there is some biological effect, at least the pain reduction, and many people use TENS devices.
 Also experience is always positive but these units are expensive and don't allow you to do tests because they are programmed with a series of waves, frequencies and cycles, and you cannot change their programming.

 We publish so this project to facilitate experimentation.
 The form is simple, inexpensive and easily Constructible with common components but the characteristics of the signal produced is comparable to the best professional equipment.
 The special feature of this solution is to handle all parameters (output current, times, repetition and pauses) from an application on your PC for which you have total control over time, intensity and reps.
 Ideal for those who want to experience.

 If you build multiple identical modules you may have multiple independent outputs and you may connect up to 12 modules to a single Master module.